-Without one or both of these two pages, the website does not have much of a chance for helping any entrepreneur achieve business success.
+Without one or both of these two pages, a website is not an effective tool for achieving business success.

 There are exceptions of course.
-If your business model is that of a publisher, you will be hoping for clicks to happen on the advertising as readers become distracted by big bold advertising banners.
-This could mean every page is important since every page has advertising.
-A publisher thinks of "more content" and of drawing traffic for more eyeballs to see the advertising and possibly click through to the sponsor's page.
+If your business model is that of a publisher, you hope for clicks on advertising banners from readers.
+In this case, every page is important since every page has advertising.
+A publisher relies on "more content" to draw traffic for more eyeballs to the advertising for possible clicks.

-If you agree that the most important page on your website is the landing page (where a lead is generated) or a product page (where a purchase can happen), I hope you provide very easy access to these pages.
-Offering a very clear path with carefully chosen words and graphics entices the potential buyer so that they just can't help themselves and click.
+If you agree that the most important page on your website is the landing page (where a lead is generated) or a product page (where a purchase can happen), is there easy access to these pages?
+Offering a very clear path with precise text and and graphics entices a potential buyer... they just can't help themselves and click.

 Even as you are building the home page of your new website, be thinking of how the home page will inspire them to take action and fall into the landing or product page where you give them more than they hoped for while you get paid with either contact information or with cash.

 To give an example, I will try to entice you to click: